nazimboudeffa/awesome-crypto/README.md

 - opensea official with walletconnect and fake with fortmatic
 - rarible fake with fortmatic
-- mintable no no no
+- mintable no no no even if it's free of gas fees

 ## Metaverse